getzep/zep/README.md

 </p>

 ## What is Zep?
 Zep is an open source platform for productionizing LLM apps.
-Go from a prototype built in LangChain or LlamaIndex, or a custom app, to production in minutes without rewriting code.
+Zep summarizes, embeds, and enriches chat histories and documents asynchronously, ensuring these operations don't impact your user's chat experience.
+Data is persisted to database, allowing you to scale out when growth demands.
+As drop-in replacements for popular LangChain components, you can get to production in minutes without rewriting code.

 [![Zep Demo Video](https://img.youtube.com/vi/d6ryNEvMXno/maxresdefault.jpg)](https://vimeo.com/865785086?share=copy)